Biolab-PoliTO/PIN2GPI/README.md

 ## How to prepare your data
 Data must be in .mat format to fit the analysis framework.
 Data example was extracted and reorganized from the open database made available by the Mobilise-D consortium [1].
-What you need (see also PI.mat file) is a structure containing normalized pressure insole data in the range [0 1], organized in two fields: </p>
+What you need (see also PI.mat file) is a structure containing normalized pressure insoles data in the range [0 1], organized in two fields: </p>
 - LeftFoot: N-by-M matrix, where N represents the time-samples and M represents the number of channels acquired from left side;</p>
 - RighFoot: N-by-M matrix, where N represents the time-samples and M represents the number of channels acquired from right side. </p>